 “Nose to nipple” can work for big, robust babies who will open their mouths wide, lean their head back and patiently wait for their mother to scoop them onto the breast leading with their chin.
 However, I see hundreds of mothers with damaged nipples and hungry babies who cannot “get it.”

 When I watch a sore mother feed this way, I notice similar things.
 Mum and baby are fighting against gravity.
 The mother, tense and anticipating nipple pain, holds her baby away from her body waiting for the “wide open mouth.”
-Her baby may be desperate to feed but cannot feel the breast or reach it, so flails its arms, sucks its fingers, boxes the breast and screams.
+Her baby may be desperate to feed but cannot feel the breast or reach it, so flails their arms, sucks their fingers, boxes the breast and screams.
 Alternatively, her baby might not show hunger cues at all.
 If her baby does latch on, “nose to nipple” often means that the nipple is bent over in her baby’s mouth, causing the mother pain and preventing optimal milk flow.
-Baby struggles to stay on, bobs off a lot, and gets pressure blisters on its lips.
+Baby struggles to stay on, bobs off a lot, and gets pressure blisters on their lips.
 When her baby comes off the mother’s nipple is flattened.
 The mother will typically spend the entire feed holding the breast towards her baby’s mouth, so that it does not ping back to where it naturally wants to hang!
 She will often have very sore shoulders from bringing her nipples to her little one and hunching forward.

 If “nose to nipple” it is working for you then brilliant, ignore me.
 But if nose to nipple is hurting you please take that as a sign that it is not right in your case and adjust things until they are better.
 Laid back breastfeeding almost always helps.